VXGamez/TV-Chatbot/README.md

 ## How to Run it

-The bot is currently hosted on Google Cloud and you can talk to it by visiting [TvChatbot](https://t.me/SBC_TvChatBot).
+The bot is currently hosted on Heroku and you can talk to it by visiting [TvChatbot](https://t.me/SBC_TvChatBot).

-If it's not working, to run it yourself you need to have Node & npm installed in your system and:
+If it's not working, you can run it yourself (don't do it unless it's not working).
+You need to have Node & npm installed in your system and:

 ```bash
 #Clone the repository